ohdoking/child-llm-safe-chrome-extention/README.md

-# Child Safe Content Filter
+# Child LLM Safe Guard Chrome Extention

 A Chrome extension that helps protect children from inappropriate content by automatically filtering and blurring potentially unsafe content in real-time.
 The extension offers both local machine learning and GPT-based content filtering options.